Ethiopian crash captain untrained on 737 MAX simulator: source

 “Actually we know more about the MCAS system from the media than from Boeing.”

 Under unprecedented scrutiny and with its MAX fleet grounded worldwide, the world’s largest planemaker has said airlines were given guidance on how to respond to the activation of MCAS software.
-It is also promising a swift update to the system.
+It is also promising a swift update.

+Ethiopian Airlines said on Thursday its pilots had completed training recommended by Boeing and approved by the U.S. Federal Aviation Administration (FAA) on differences between the previous 737 NG aircraft and the 737 MAX version.

+They were also briefed on an emergency directive after the Indonesia crash, which was incorporated into manuals and procedures, it said in a tweet.
+The 737 MAX simulator was not designed to replicate the MCAS system problems, it added.

+“We urge all concerned to refrain from making such uninformed, incorrect, irresponsible and misleading statements during the period of the accident investigation,” it said.

 Globally, most commercial airline pilots refresh training in simulators every six months.
-In the Ethiopian crash, it was not clear if Yared’s colleague - First Officer Ahmednur Mohammed, 25, who also died in the crash - had practiced on the new MAX simulator.
+In the Ethiopian crash, it was not clear if Yared’s colleague - First Officer Ahmednur Mohammed, 25, who also died in the crash - had used the new simulator.

 It was also not clear if Yared or Ahmednur would have been trained on that simulator or an older one for 737s that their airline also owned.